maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

   Code in these tags is placed into the calling component, when a closing tag
   </&component> is found.

   The <%close> receives the same parameters like the corresponding normal component call.

 `<%config>...</%config>`
   Often webapplications need some configuration like database-names or login-information to the database.
-These configuratioin-variables can be read from the tntnet.conf.
-Variablenames ended with a semicolon are defined as static std::string-variables and filled from tntnet.conf.
+These configuratioin-variables can be read from the tntnet.xml.
+Variablenames ended with a semicolon are defined as static std::string-variables and filled from tntnet.xml.
 A variable can be prepended by a type.
-The value from tntnet.conf is then converted with a std::istream.
+The value from tntnet.xml is then converted with a std::istream.

   You can also specify a default value by appending a '=' and the value to the variable.

 `Example:`